Legeovany/Legeovany/README.md

 ## Hey, How are you ?

-- 👋 I’m Geovany Aciole and I’m a Back-end developer
+- 👋 I’m Geovany Aciole and I’m a Software Engineer

-- 🌱 I’m 20 years old
+- 🌱 I’m 21 years old

-- 🏠 I’m from Brazil and currently living in São Paulo
+- 🏠 I’m from Brazil and currently living in Dublin, Ireland

 ## About me

 <p>
-Knowledge in Python, Node Js and Java programming languages.<br>
+Graduated Software Engineer with knowledge in JavaScript, NodeJs, Python and Java programming languages.<br>
+Deep professional experience in Software Engineering in Test, developing automated applications and frameworks for API and WEB testing, code review, code refactoring, software testing process, analysing, and planning test scenarios.<br>
-Directing learning towards Back-end development in Python and Node Js with platforms, frameworks and tools like Django, Express Js and Typescript.<br>
+Knowledge in Back-end development in NodeJs with frameworks and tools such as ExpressJs, MySQL, PostgreSQL, MongoDB, Mongoose and Sequelize with personal experience in developing back-end applications, APIs and web applications.<br>
-I have knowledge and personal and professional experiences in developing back-end applications, web applications and also building automated applications, code review, code refactoring, and experience with the following systems Git, Junit/TestNG, Jira, Jenkins, GitLab, GitHub, Agile Methodologies SCRUM, DevOps and Kanban.
+In-depth knowledge and experience on the following tools Rest Assured, Selenium, Cypress, Git, Junit, JMeter, Jira, Jenkins, GitLab, GitHub, Postman, SCRUM and DevOps Agile Methodologies.
 </p>